Uvacoder/port-greweb/_posts/2013-07-10-q-a-promise-library.md

 ## Next episode

-Next episode, we will show you how to create your own Promises with *Deffered* objects.
+Next episode, we will show you how to create your own Promises with *Deferred* objects.
 We will introduce **Qimage**, a simple Image loader wrapped with Q.

 ---